Bevis Longstreth

-Bevis Longstreth is a retired lawyer and former Commissioner of the United States Securities and Exchange Commission (SEC).
+Bevis Longstreth (born January 29, 1934) is an American retired lawyer and former Commissioner of the United States Securities and Exchange Commission (SEC).
 He practiced law as a partner at Debevoise & Plimpton, and taught on the faculty of Columbia Law School.
 His legal scholarship has informed much of the modern understanding of fiduciary duty in the context of institutional investors.

-He is also a writer, having authored three historical novels, two set in Ancient Persia and one set in the United States during the 1930s.
+Longstreth is also a writer, having authored three historical novels, two set in Ancient Persia and one set in the United States during the 1930s.
 He sits on the board of a number institutions in education, the arts, and the financial world.

 SEC Commissioner

-Bevis Longstreth was the 60th Commissioner of the SEC, appointed twice by President Ronald Reagan.
+Longstreth was the 60th Commissioner of the SEC, appointed twice by President Ronald Reagan.
 He served from 1981 to 1984.
 For over two decades, Longstreth was a partner in the New York-based law firm of Debevoise & Plimpton, where he spent all of his career as a lawyer, both before and after servicing as SEC commissioner.

 From 1994 to 1999, Longstreth was an adjunct professor at Columbia University School of Law, teaching the regulation of financial institutions.
 He has been a frequent speaker and lecturer on various securities and corporate law topics.
 He is a former member of the Board of Governors of the American Stock Exchange, a former director of INVESCO, plc, a former trustee of College Retirement Equities Fund and a former director of Grantham, Mayo & Van Otterloo.
 For many years he served on the Pension Finance Committee of The World Bank.
 As of 2018, he serves on the board of New School University and is a member of the Council on Foreign Relations.
 He also serves on the board of The Highlands Current, a not-for-profit newspaper serving the Hudson River Valley.